livecode/livecode/docs/specs/stackdir.md

 #### External values ####

-    EXTERNAL  ::= "&" WS FILE_TYPE WS FILE_HASH [WS FILE_NAME]
+    EXTERNAL  ::= "&" WS FILE_TYPE
     FILE_TYPE ::= "string" | "data" | "array"
-    FILE_HASH ::= STRING
-    FILE_NAME ::= STRING

 Large pieces of data that cannot be reasonably fitted into a single line may be split out into separate files.
 String values, data string values and array values may be marked as being provided externally.

-To ensure that changes to the external value file causes a detectable change in the property descriptor list, the property descriptor contains a `FILE_HASH`.
-This is the SHA-1 hash of the contents of the external value file.

-If the property `STORAGE_SPEC` contains only a single `NAME_STRING` component, then the `FILE_NAME` MAY be omitted.
-In this case the `FILE_NAME` MUST be constructed according to the following procedure:
+The file name is constructed according to the following procedure:

 1. Convert the single `NAME_STRING` of the property's `NAME_PATH` to a filename according to the rules described in the “Filename encoding” section of this specification.

-2. Add a suffix to the depending on the FILE_TYPE:
+2. Add a suffix to the depending on the `FILE_TYPE`:

-  1. If the FILE_TYPE is "`string`", add the suffix "`.txt`"
+  1. If the `FILE_TYPE` is "`string`", add the suffix "`.txt`"

-  2. If the FILE_TYPE is "`data`", add the suffix "`.bin`"
+  2. If the `FILE_TYPE` is "`data`", add the suffix "`.bin`"

-  3. If the FILE_TYPE is "`array`", add the suffix "`.map`"
+  3. If the `FILE_TYPE` is "`array`", add the suffix "`.map`"

-If the resulting filename has more than 256 characters, then it cannot be used and either an alternative `FILE_NAME` SHOULD be generated and explicitly specified in the property descriptor, or immediate storage used for the value.
+If the resulting filename has more than 256 characters, then immediate storage MUST used for the value.
 To prevent corruption of the stackfile using large property values with crafted property names, generated filenames MUST NOT match any of the regular expressions:

     _[^_ux]
     \.(propset|shared)$